 - TV viewership drops in the summer months, so most stations don’t use the numbers from their Summer Sweeps period to sell Fall TV.
 Instead, they will usually take an average of past Fall Program ratings combined with first-quarter ratings to build their Fall rate card.

 One aspect of buying TV ads is knowing your business’s demographic.
-The demographic is defined as the audience composition based on age, sex, income, education, household size, occupation, etc.
+The demographic is the audience composition based on age, sex, income, education, household size, occupation, etc.